By Nicole Silber, RD, CSP, CLC

 When it comes to toddlers, even the more adventurous eaters go through developmentally normal phases of food jags, food refusals and fear of new foods.
 These phases can put toddlers on plant-based diets at more of a risk for nutritional deficiencies.

-So, for children not eating a balanced diet for any of the multiple reasons listed above, they will need to supplement these needed nutrients that are missing from their diets.
+So, for children not eating a balanced diet for any of the multiple reasons listed above, they will need to supplement these needed nutrients that are missing from their diets to create healthy eating habits.

 How Else Can Help